-Dr. Diamond is the most recent addition to the Filutowski Eye Institute.
-She comes to us with a passion in microsurgery and helping patients improve their vision and quality of life.
-Dr. Diamond enjoys going to the beach and hiking during her free time; as well as spending quality time with her husband and miniature poodle Mila.
+Dr. Diamond comes to us with a passion in microsurgery and helping patients improve their vision and quality of life.
+She enjoys going to the beach and hiking during her free time; as well as spending quality time with her husband and miniature poodle Mila.

 “What are you going to do when you grow up?” is a familiar question that is asked daily around the world.
 It is rare that the answer is evident.
 More often, through baby steps and small decisions, we end up somewhere.
 So how did I end up as a ophthalmologist in Orlando?
 I grew up in a single parent home with four sisters and an amazing, hardworking mom.
 She did not believe in just working hard herself, hard work was for everyone—an equal opportunity event.
 If the yard needed to be mowed, the linoleum floor changed, the cabinets painted, an eight year old should be able to handle it.
 At least that was her philosophy, and it seemed to work.
 She had bred a workforce that followed directions.